thalesfreirefarias/Titanic_Kaggle/README.md

 In Titanic Dataset we have 891 passengers.

 ---
-### How many passenger survived and din't survived in Titanic.
+### How many passenger survived and didn't survived in Titanic.

 ```
 code: